pgRouting/workshop/_sources/chapters/geoserver.txt

-The only thing to do in this screen is to make sure that the coordinate reference system is correct: the geometries in the database are in `EPSG:4326` but we want to display them in `EPSG:3857` because the OPenLayers map where the layer will be dispayed is in this projection.
+The only thing to do in this screen is to make sure that the coordinate reference system is correct: the geometries in the database are in `EPSG:4326` but we want to display them in `EPSG:3857` because the OpenLayers map where the layer will be dispayed is in this projection.

 Scoll down to the *coordinate reference system* section  and change